eons-dev/eons.lib/README.md

 ### Error Resolution for `@recoverable` Methods

-Any method (i.e. member function) of Executor or UserFunctor may be decorated with `@recoverable`.
+Any method (i.e. member function) of Executor or Functor may be decorated with `@recoverable`.
 If a `@recoverable` method raises an Exception, the Eons error resolution system will engage and attempt to fix the problem.

 Because there are a lot of ways an error might arise and be resolved, we don't give you the same freedom of execution as we do with generic `GetRegistered()` calls.
 While we use `GetRegistered()` under-the-hood, all possible `ErrorResolutions` have to be specified ahead of time in your Executor's `resolveErrorsWith` list member.